NexPlayer/Unity-SDK/advanced/multiview.md

 }
 ```

-You will find the usage of this API in the code of our sample project located at Packages → NexPlayer Simple Sample → NexPlayer → SampleCode → Players → NexPlayerMultiview.cs (in Finder: Packages/com.nexplayer.nxplayersimplesample/NexPlayer/SampleCode/Players/NexPlayerMultiview.cs).
+You will find the usage of this API in the code of our sample project located at Packages → NexPlayer™ Simple Sample → NexPlayer™ → SampleCode → Players → NexPlayerMultiview.cs (in Finder: Packages/com.nexplayer.nxplayersimplesample/NexPlayer/SampleCode/Players/NexPlayerMultiview.cs).